Citroën Oli

-The Citroën Oli (pronounced “all-E”) is an all-electric pickup concept that was unveiled on September 29, 2022.
+The Citroën Oli (pronounced “all-E” and stylized as oli [all-ë]) is an all-electric pickup concept that was unveiled on September 29, 2022.
 Before that, it was announced through a teaser image on September 27, 2022, and it will introduce the brand's new identity and logo, which is a reinterpretation of the original from 1919.

 The double chevron oval badge debuted on this concept and will be phased in on future production models starting from mid-2023.

 Overview

 Even though it won't spawn a production version, the French company says the "ideas, design details and interior advances" from this concept should appear on future production models.